 online course on ecology will follow the course syllabus,

 readings, and examinations shown in the course

 lectures sent via compressed video, students will learn independently

 through a combination of interactive audio lecture slide presentations and interactive

 lessons.
 Although these interactive lessons will assist students in

 mastering the material, a thorough understanding of the textbook material is

-who are interested in enrolling in ecology online can register for the course through the normal university procedures
+who are interested in enrolling in ecology can register for the course through the normal university procedures

 for registration.
 Non-University of Idaho students should register for the